BartoszDabek/bdabek.pl/_posts/personal-goals/short-notes/2018_short_notes.md

 18/08/2018
 ---
 Today I finished my work finally and I'm free, I mean I can truly relax during my holidays.
 I hope I'll, especially my brain from all these mundane, work related task.

+19/08/2018
+---
+The most anti social Sunday I had until few months.
+I didn't meet up with any of my friends/colleagues, well in fact I did because I was in a church at the morning.
+Instead of that I was watching a lot of YT (not for fun only), and did some work on my personal projects.

+20/08/2018
+---
+Today I focused on car crash app project.
+I spent 5 hours on fixing unit tests (by fixing I mean make them run), it was terrible!
+I wrote 3 classes, one test class and then I was trying to run that test.
+Finally I did, but man... a lot of effort and still I don't have an idea why it's works! :D. Well, tomorrow fight part.2 💪

+21/08/2018
+---
+Haha!
+Today I had a lot of laugh :D. I realized why yesterday tests didn't work.
+It was because I placed them in wrong folders :D. Funny that I lost so many hours and really didn't focus on that thing!
+But.. what is moreover interesting is that, actually I made them work in wrong folders!
+It's odd that it really worked in there.

+22/08/2018
+---
+I can tell - it was a good Wednesday.
+Today we planned to go on our trip, but plan changed and we leave tomorrow morning (REALLY MORNING at 3 AM :D).
+I did everything I planned for this week so I'm happy.
+I also hope that this trip won't break my 'good habits' and we'll have a good time.

+23/08/2018
+---
+Ohh!
+What a day! :D. 4 hours before the trip, our friend's mum called and cancelled his trip (because he's too young) so only me and one of my friends drove.
+But it worked.
+We did it and I can say that I'm happy and I don't regret that I'm here (right now we're at a friend's house in some small village), it's beautifull, it's relaxing...
+It's vacation! :)

+24/08/2018
+---
+Ok..
+Today really fast note :D. We had a great time with friends on our trip and I really enjoy this time :) !!

+25/08/2018
+---
+We have been at aquapark today and then later on grill at my family.
+As always - gooooood time.. and good food :).